jinyier/EMSim/EMSim+/README.md

 # Citation

-If you use EMSim+ for your research, we ask you to cite this publication: https://ieeexplore.ieee.org/abstract/document/10323883
+If you utilize EMSim+ in your research, we kindly request citation of the respective publication：https://ieeexplore.ieee.org/abstract/document/10323883

 ```
 @INPROCEEDINGS{10323883,